Civ13/civ13-wiki/wiki/The_Art_of_the_Deal.md

 ### Vehicles

 Vehicles can be bought at the **car dealership** in the center.
-Be aware that driving cars stolen from other companies will get you a warrant\!
+Be aware that driving cars stolen from other companies will get you a warrant!

 ### Guns